schoolofcities/urban-data-storytelling/urban-data-storytelling/subjectivity-and-objectivity-in-data/subjectivity-and-objectivity-in-data.md

 <small>Source: [CBC](https://www.cbc.ca/news/indigenous/residential-school-children-deaths-numbers-1.6182456 ).</small>

 What’s omitted matters too.
 The deaths of Indigenous children in residential schools went largely unrecorded.
 For decades, these children were absent from official data, their lives excluded from the statistical ledger.
 Even now, unmarked graves remain undocumented, showing how structural choices about data reinforce whose lives are counted as worthy.

+It might have been the case that select individuals disagreed with these methods and saw racism for what it was.
+But in a system, these decisions are already made and passed down.
+It's not so much about being purist or always right, but when we think about the data we obtain and how its structured, we also have to ask who is discounted, and whether there's an opportunity to change that inside or outside a given system.

 ### Media and Narratives